 CIPP is an overcomplicated pay system.
 It puts the burden of the Boss's mismanagement on us as workers.
-Placing the burden of constantly correcting and compensating for the company's failure at our feet.
+Obligating workers on the shop floor to constantly correct managements mistakes and compensating for the company's failures.
+A burden that is often placed at our feet and tied directly to our earnings through CIPP.
+Inaccurate and incomplete standards, unrealistic production schedules, parts availability, failed seeding plans, and the list goes on.

 This anti-union tactic is much more insidious than many members realize.